ssenmosip/mosip-temp-documentation/MOSIP-Non-Functional-Requirements.md

 The table given above is an estimated of the enrolment and updated volumes under this program.
 The detailed explanation of the line items is provided below:
 1. The total population of Morocco as per the census data of 2014, stands at 33.77 million.
 The population at the end of year 2021 is estimated to be 36.31 million which is estimated to reach 39.33 million at the end of year 2030.
 1. In the first phase, the beneficiaries under RAMED, DAAM and TAYSSIR are planned to be covered.
 The approximate number of beneficiaries under these programs is 8 million.
 1. For the purpose of enrolment of all the citizens and foreign Residents of Morocco, a figure of 95% of the total population is considered.
 It is estimated that 85% of the population will be enrolled in Phase-I and Phase-II of implementation.
 Considering this, the total enrolment volumes in Phase-II come out to be 22.86 million till July 2023.
-Thereafter, an additional 10% of the population i.e. nearly 3.63 million will be covered August 2023 onwards.
+Thereafter, an additional 10% of the population i.e. nearly 3.63 million will be covered August 2023 onward.
 1. In addition to the enrolment volumes as mentioned above, the continuous enrolment of the annual increment in the population (new born children) will be carried out.
 Moreover, the updates in demographic information such as mobile number, address, email address, etc. will also be carried out.
 Similarly, the update in biometric information will be carried out at the age of 5 years, 15 years and on demand basis for other registered individuals.

 ## 24. Estimated Authentication Volumes